 The crowd was unmollified, erupting when DeRocha replied that the system does “not meet the needs of the students” and “is pretty much useless at this point.”

-Cheers and jeers were the norm, and especially rose when Westbury Teachers Association Christine Corbett stepped up to discuss students losing interest in school because of rigid testing regime.
+Cheers and jeers were the norm for the duration of the forum, especially when Westbury Teachers Association Christine Corbett stepped up to discuss students losing interest in school because of rigid testing regime.

 “At what expense are our state leaders willing to gamble the childhood of students, as young as 8 years old, who have already being turned off to school?”